PatrickUbelhor/QueueGames/README.md

 The server MUST be online before opening web client.

 ## Server
+* NodeJS server written in Typescript
+* Written in TypeScript
-NodeJS server written in Typescript.
-Communicates with clients using websockets.
+* Communicates with clients using websockets

-The server runs on port 8080.
+* Runs on port 8080.

-To compile and start server:
+#####To compile and start server:
 1. Navigate to: `/server`
 2. Install dependencies: `npm install`
 3. Compile code: `tsc`